demisto/content/Packs/Zendesk/Integrations/Zendeskv2/README.md

 After you successfully execute a command, a DBot message appears in the War Room with the command details.

 ## Required permissions
-This integration enables executing commands with different permission levels. plese look at the commands description for more information on the required permission.
+This integration enables executing commands with different permission levels.
+See the commands' descriptions for more information on the required permission.
 ### zendesk-user-list
 ***
 Gets the specified user's data.
-Required permmisions: Admins, Agents and Light Agents.
+Required permissions: Admins, Agents and Light Agents.

 #### Base Command